davidmasse/blog-permute/README.md

 ## Time complexity and number of function calls

-As widely noted, there are N! permutations of N distinct elements, so any algorithm - recursive or not - will be very slow to finish (at least O(N!)) when N is large.
+As widely noted, there are N! permutations of N distinct elements, so any algorithm that generates permutations - recursive or not - will be very slow to finish (at least O(N!)) when N is large.
 But how much worse might it get for our particular code?
 For that we have to at least count the number times the `permute` function is called.
 We'll assume that the function can be written so that each pass through only does one operation so that the count of `permute` function calls is proportional to computational complexity.

-(In reality, the set operations often performed by `permute` would add up to N computations for each pass.)
+In reality, the set operations often performed by `permute` would add up to N computations for each pass.
+A version that handles inputs with repeated characters (see last section of Jupyter notebook) would add a little more complexity as well.

-To count the function calls, we make a diagram:
+To count the function calls, we make a diagram, permuting "ABC" as an example:

 ![tree_diag](tree_diag.png)